 Throughout my experience at CDME, I learned what the business/manufacturing world really looks like.
 The most important thing I took away from my experience was to always take on projects that were outside my comfort zone, because that is when I learned the most.
 I was thrown onto many projects that I did not feel prepared for at first, but as I kept working, with support of my superiors and other interns, I was able to learn a lot of different skills.
 Whether it be designing on Solidworks or wiring a circuit board, I always felt like I was learning something new.

 CDME helps its members and clients by providing access to it's intelligent staff from all different backgrounds, as well as the University's wide range of resources.
 Through my experience, I was able to see CDME take on a client and utilize the engineering staff, as well as interns, to see the project through completion.
 What most impresses me about CDME is that the staff is always using their knowledge to help eachother and complete projects as a team.
 It was also awesome to be a part of something that is continually growing and improving.
 In just my one year with the center, I saw continual growth and know that that will only continue.

 Since my time at CDME, I have used the skills I learned in my coursework and to pursue new opportunities.
-This summer I will be working for Niagara Bottling in California as a Technical Engineering intern.
+In the summer of 2017, I worked for Niagara Bottling in California as a Technical Engineering intern.
 I have also secured a Co-Op for next Spring with Cargill in their Agricultural Supply Chain Plant.
 I know that the experience I gained through CDME has helped me to secure these positions in the industry and I hope to continue using the skills I gained throughout my career.